 We all love Dragon Ball, that’s a given.
 But long gone are the days of Dragon Ball Z marathons on Cartoon Network, and we have to adjust.
 We also all know about torrents and dodgy streaming websites, but most decent people want to avoid them if possible if there’s a convenient alternative.
 So let’s look at the legit places to watch everything from Dragon Ball Z to GT.
 Please note we have no affiliate links in this article!
 We want to give you the best and unbiased places to watch Dragon Ball!
-Hopefully either you or one of your friends will have access to these platforms allowing you to watch Dragon Ball for practically free!Click here to find out how old Goku really is!!!
+Hopefully either you or one of your friends will have access to these platforms allowing you to watch Dragon Ball for practically free!Click here to take our Dragon Ball Z quiz!!!

 Funimation has to be the first stop of anyone who wants to watch Goku and Co legitimately.
 They allow you to watch all the TV episodes from every show (Dragon Ball, Dragon Ball Z, Dragon Ball Kai, Dragon Ball GT and Dragon Ball Super), and all for free if you don’t mind a few adverts.
 For $7.99/month, you can go ad-free as well.
 The only downside is it’s only available in America, so you may need a good VPN to get you access.
 They also currently have 7 of the old movies.
 If all you care about is watching Dragon Ball Z then animation is the place.